-The next step is to determine how you should manage your club.
-You and your fellow students must decide what the club is going to do, who is going to do it, and how it is going to be done.
+The next step is to determine how you will manage your club.
+You and your fellow students will decide what the club is going to do, who is going to do it and how it is going to be done.

+Use these steps to develop your club into a recognized, thriving student organization with maximum participation.

-- 1. Form a club leadership structure based on the chart shown in Appendix 1.
-At the beginning, either appoint or elect students to hold each position in the leadership structure.
-Once you have selected your leaders, call a meeting and discuss the details of each position's responsibilities. - Each person has his/her own job and should focus primarily on getting that job done.
-If each person does his/her part, the club will be successful. - 2.
-Sit down with your club leaders and members to plan and schedule chapter activities and goals for the entire semester.
-You will want to involve your TU Communications Chair.
-Activities on campus, such as a tailgates prior to a sporting event, must comply with university directives.
-Knowledge of university policies is paramount to a student club's enduring success. - 3.
-Make a club Facebook page that at a minimum includes contact information, a schedule of activities, pictures, your purpose/mission, and information about your upcoming events.
+- I. Appoint or elect a diverse group of leaders and form a club leadership structure, see Appendix I. Once you have selected your leaders, call a meeting and discuss the responsibilities of each position. - 2.
+Plan and schedule chapter activities and goals for the entire semester.
+You will want to involve your TU communications Chair and even the entire membership.

+Leaders should focus on the responsibilities of their position.
+If each person does their job, the club will be successful.

+- 3. Make a club Facebook page.
+Include contact information, a schedule of activities, pictures, your purpose/mission, and information about your upcoming events.
 Instagram is another great way to update people in your campus community about club activities and how to get involved.
 Use your club logo as much as possible. - 4.
-When selecting students for your club, it's important to pick students from all walks of life.
-Recruit freshmen, seniors, men, women, fraternity members, serious anglers, guides, campus leaders, and student athletes.
-The more diversity the better! - 5.
-Develop your club into a recognized, thriving student organization with maximum participation at all of your events.
+When recruiting students for your club, look in diverse places to build a diverse membership.
+Recruit freshmen, seniors, men, women, fraternity members, conservationists, serious anglers, guides, campus leaders, and student athletes-the more diversity the better!

-Starting a Club (cont)
+Starting a Club continued